ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.4.rst

 Inventory
 =========

-Inventory has been refactored to be implemented via plugins and now allows for multiple sources.
+Inventory has been refactored to be implemented through plugins and now allows for multiple sources.
 This change is mostly transparent to users.

 One exception is the ``inventory_dir``, which is now a host variable; previously it could only have one value so it was set globally.
 This means you can no longer use it early in plays to determine ``hosts:`` or similar keywords.